-In the early eighties, everybody was buying any hospital they could find anywhere.
+In the early eighties, the whole deal was buying hospitals, everybody was buying any hospital they could find anywhere.
 And this group out of California came into Oklahoma.
-They came to Tulsa, talked to the doctors and they made them an offer that was unbelievable to that group of doctors.
-And, so they agreed to sell Doctors Hospital, back in 1982.
-After they paid off the bills, any liabilities, they had twenty-nine and a half million dollars left.
+And this group out of California came into Oklahoma and said, you know, "Well, we got the small hospital in Tulsa, Doctors', you can buy it.
+So, they came to Tulsa, talked to the doctors and they made them an offer that was unbelievable to that group of doctors.
+And, so they, they agreed to sell Doctors Hospital, back in 1982.
+After they paid off the bills, any liabilities hanging out there, they had twenty-nine and a half million dollars left.
+Profit, if you want to call it that.
 The doctors were just going to divide it up between them-the IRS said, "No, you can't do that.
 You're a 501(c) hospital; you can only give it to a foundation."
 So, this group of doctors said, "Wait a minute, we can do that."
-So, they set up the Founders of Doctors' Hospital using the same 501(c) destination that the hospital was, so they already had it set up.
-And they had an agreement with the IRS that they were going to set it up.
-So, that's how they got to that point.
-And the IRS said okay.
-The way they set it up, they had to name a primary charity to support.
-So, this group of doctors were, nine of the twelve were family practice physicians from the University of Oklahoma, and they said, "We're going to support the brand new College of Medicine just starting in Tulsa, the Department of Family Medicine."
+So, they set up the Founders of Doctors' Hospital using the same 501(c)

+designation that the hospital was, so they already had it set up.
+The way they set it up is, they had to name a primary charity to support.
+So, this group of doctors were, nine of the twelve were family practice physicians from the University of Oklahoma, and they said, wait a minute, "We're going to support the brand-new College of Medicine just starting in Tulsa, the Department of Family Medicine."
 So, that group voted without us, we didn't know about it until after it happened.
 They told the IRS what they were going to do, and the IRS said, "Okay, you can do that, but you've got to name one of the people from the University on your board of directors.
 He or she has to be at every meeting you have when you're going to have a meeting.
 They have to be on the finance committee and they have to be on the investment committee."
 So, our Department of Family Medicine was chosen by this group of doctors to be on their board, to meet the requirements that they had with the IRS.
 So the, in the very beginning Dr. Les Walls was that nominee.
 They chose him.
 They said, he's Family Practice, he's the chair, we want him.
-And about a year after he was chosen, he decided to leave as chairman to go to California as the President of the Optometry School out in California.
+And about a year after he was chosen, he decided to leave as chairman to go to California as the President of the optometry school out in California.
 And so they said, "Okay, who do you pick, Dr. Walls, to take your place?"
 And he said, "I think Leeland Alexander would be the right person."
 So, I was selected.
-I've served on the board since 1992.
+I've served on the board since 1984, I've served on their board.